Maps to Nowhere

 Do the ghosts of the never-was

-gather in these spaces?
+gather here?
 The grandmother

-who never held me, the lullabies
+who never held me.
+The lullabies

 uncelebrated.

-Maybe healing isn't about washing away
+Perhaps healing is not washing away

-but about honoring what remains—
+but honoring what remains:

 these beautiful disruptions,